Chapter 4 Welfare Services

 Note: Care Benefit, Training Benefit, Independent Living Support Medical Care Allowance, and Adaptive Equipment Allowance are ‘Independent Living Support Benefits’ provided to individual users.

-4. Community Life Support Program
+4. Community Life Support Program go to 5

 (1) Programs at Municipal Level